juxor/afaq/markdown/secB1.md

 **very** well in terms of material goods and access to education, leisure, health and so on but they lose their humanity and individuality.
-As Bakunin pointed out, _"power and authority corrupt those who exercise them as much as those who are compelled to submit to them."_ [**The Political Philosophy of Bakunin**, p.
+As Bakunin pointed out, _"power and authority corrupt those who exercise them as much as those who are compelled to submit to them."_ [ **The Political Philosophy of Bakunin** , p.
 249] Power operates destructively, even on those who have it, reducing their individuality as it _"renders them stupid and brutal, even when they were originally endowed with the best of talents.
-One who is constantly striving to force everything into a mechanical order at last becomes a machine himself and loses all human feeling."_ [Rudolf Rocker, **Anarcho- Syndicalism**, pp. 17-8]
+One who is constantly striving to force everything into a mechanical order at last becomes a machine himself and loses all human feeling."_ [Rudolf Rocker, **Anarcho-Syndicalism** , pp. 17-8]

 When it boils down to it, hierarchy is self-defeating, for if _"wealth is other people,"_ then by treating others as less than yourself, restricting